 - See if you have what it takes to solve the mental puzzle and escape your room at The Escape Game.

 - Or, combine drinking and eating with golf at Top Golf.

 SB TIP: Do NOT rent a car.
-Just take a Lyft wherever you go.
-Parking is extremely expensive, and you’ll be drinking — two reasons not to drive.
+Just take a Lyft or Uber wherever you go.
+Parking is costly and you’ll be drinking — two reasons not to drive.

-Two new experiences in Belle Meade perfect for bachelorettes:
+Two experiences in Belle Meade perfect for bachelorettes:

 - Pure Sweat + Float offers infrared heat saunas and float therapy.
 They also have “Pure Parties,” which “customize a 3-hour wellness itinerary combining Infrared Sauna and Float Therapy with some of Nashville’s most exquisite healing arts and therapists brought in just for you.”
-They can also accommodate parties that want to experience the sauna or float, yet begin and end at approximately the same time.
+They can also accommodate parties that want to experience the sauna or float, yet begin and end simultaneously.
 In addition, Reiki or massage therapists can be booked along with countless other ideas to customize this experience.
-Find out more here.

-- The Kitchen offers cooking classes and private event classes, and you can BYOB.
-For the group that wants to get out of downtown and chill a bit, a cooking class with just your bachelorette party is ideal.
-See details here.
+- The Kitchen Nashville offers cooking classes and private event classes, and you can BYOB.
+A cooking class with your bachelorette party is ideal for the group that wants to get out of downtown and chill a bit.
+See details HERE.

 Is it pouring rain?

 Head to Opryland Hotel.
 This hotel/convention center is like a small town under a glass roof.
 With waterfalls, rivers, forests, restaurants, a spa and more, you will stay dry and happy here.